MeshInspector/MeshLib/readme.md

  - Splitting
    - Splitting mesh into sub-meshes (components)
 ### 3D data operations
- - Boolean ops (union, intersection, difference)
+ - Boolean operations (union, intersection, difference) on 3D objects bounded by meshes.
+MeshLib has two independent modes:
-   - Boolean ops on meshes via voxels.
-Efficient but not so accurate as explicit mesh operations.
-   - Explicit mesh boolean ops, very exact, fast and accurate.
+   1. Boolean ops on meshes via intermediate conversion into voxel representation.
+This mode requires closed meshes without holes on input and much memory for high accuracy but tolerate for various input mesh degenerations and self-intersections.
+   2. Direct Boolean ops on meshes using robust predicates, producing exact accurate result and keeping original mesh elements as is if they are not intersected.
+This mode supports for open meshes with holes as long as the boundary of the mesh is not intersected.
+      - According to our user reports, MeshLib direct Boolean operations are significatly faster even compared to the latest published approaches, e.g. [Interactive and Robust Mesh Booleans](https://arxiv.org/pdf/2205.14151.pdf)
  - Construction of Convex Hull of a point cloud or a mesh.
 ### 3D Data problems fixing
  - Fixing holes in mesh